 I enjoy collaborations.
 In the mid-2000’s I worked with the musicians Penni Mclaren Walker and Bryan Causton on an acoustic song cycle called Fen Song: a Ballad of the Fen.
 Fen Song was supported and developed with the Babylon Gallery in Ely, before touring with Creative Arts East, Arts in Cambridge on tour, and being performed at the Essex Literature Festival.

 In the past few years, I became very interested in writing about the natural world in Cambridgeshire due to my interest in climate change and my involvement in conserving a small woodland.
-This has produced a sequence of poems about the local chalk stream, which is being opened out into a film for the whole community’s river stories with the film maker James Murray-White.
+This has produced a sequence of poems about the local chalk stream, which is being opened out into a film for the whole community’s river stories, working with filmmaker James Murray-White on the Waterlight Project.
 The artist Victor Ibanez has also illustrated some of my poems about climate change.

 I have recently published a short biography of the Cumbrian artist Lorna Graves called Winter Flowers which, as well as looking at her life, looks at her practice as an artist.
 I am interested in enabling people to access their own imaginations and giving them, as the poet Andrew Salkey wrote ‘Freedom to dream’, to use and experiment with language and imagery.
 I currently run a small poetry workshop and am convener of the South Cambridgeshire Poetry Society, Stanza.